tojikoumori/GS1-eng-to-PSP/README.md

 ## Creating the EBOOT

-1. Download [FrogGBA](https://github.com/tzubertowski/FrogGBA) , and the everything in the Utilities release
+1. Download [FrogGBA](https://github.com/tzubertowski/FrogGBA) , and everything in the Utilities release
 2. Place the contents of the Utilities release in a folder
 3. Have your FrogGBA folder ready, with a copy of `gba_bios.bin` in its root
 4. Double click `froggba_xmb.py` and follow what it says - it will ask you to point it to your FrogGBA/ROM/ICON0/PIC1 paths, and some settings preferences